romanlefler/dropbeat/README.md

 - View album art, track title, and artist name
 - Play, pause, and skip tracks
 - Works with any MPRIS player such as Firefox, Spotify, VLC, etc.
+- Configurable global shortcut to toggle open the card

+## Current Limitations

+- No shuffle, loop, or volume controls
+- No seeking controls or progress bar
+- Always only shows last active player in the case of multiple players

 ## Installation